wbeck32/blue-steel/README.md

 This application uses NerdStorage to store and retrieve your Github personal access token.
 You can then configure a GraphQl query and trigger it to retrieve the specified data from your account.

 Ideally, it will iterate through your data and display it in a table.
+It's not doing that yet though.

 ![Screenshot #1](screenshots/screenshot_01.png)